-- The clinical activities will primarily take place at the multidisciplinary Movement Disorders clinics of the Montreal General Hospital and of the Montreal Neurological Hospital. - Fellows will work under the supervision of the attending neurologists (Lafontaine, Fon, Dagher, Postuma, Sharp, Huot, Sidel).
+The clinical activities will primarily take place at the multidisciplinary Movement Disorders clinics of the Montreal General Hospital and of the Montreal Neurological Hospital.

+- Fellows will work under the supervision of the attending neurologists (Lafontaine, Fon, Dagher, Postuma, Sharp, Huot, Sidel).
 They will be responsible for evaluating and treating patients with Parkinson's disease, parkinsonian syndromes and other movement disorders.
-They will also be responsible for working in collaboration with the members of the multidisciplinary team (physiotherapist, occupational therapist, speech and language therapist, social worker, nutritionist, neuropsychiatrist) in addition to the two clinical nurse specialists. - Clinic attendance is expected to be 1-2 days/week in the general movement disorders clinic (MGH and MNH). - The intended percentages of the varieties of cases: 55% Parkinson's disease, 15 % parkinsonism, 30% other movement disorders (Tremor, dystonia, chorea, myoclonus, ataxia) - Fellows are also expected to be responsible for returning phone calls to patients, and to work in collaboration with the two movement disorder clinical nurses - In addition, fellows will be expected to complete in-patient consults (MGH or MNH), which occur on average 2-4 times per month. - There are also possibilities for additional clinical exposure in relevant sub-specialty areas such as botulinum toxin injections for dystonia, neurosurgery, geriatric psychiatry, neurogenetics and cognitive neurology, to be determined on a case-by-case basis based on interest and availability. - The fellow will also be expected to assist in clinical evaluations as part of ongoing clinical trials.
+They will also be responsible for working in collaboration with the members of the multidisciplinary team (physiotherapist, occupational therapist, speech and language therapist, social worker, nutritionist, neuropsychiatrist) in addition to the two clinical nurse specialists. - Clinic attendance is expected to be 3.5 days/week: 2.5 days/week in the general movement disorders clinic (MGH and MNH) and an additional day of the week will be spent evaluating and treating patients with dystonia and gaining expertise in the use of Botulinum toxin. - The intended percentages of the varieties of cases: 55% Parkinson's disease, 15 % parkinsonism, 30% other movement disorders (Tremor, dystonia, chorea, myoclonus, ataxia) - Fellows are also expected to be responsible for returning phone calls to patients, and to work in collaboration with the two movement disorder clinical nurses - In addition, fellows will be expected to complete in-patient consults (MGH or MNH), which occur on average 2-4 times per month. - There are also possibilities for additional clinical exposure in relevant sub-specialty areas such as neurosurgery, geriatric psychiatry, neurogenetics and cognitive neurology, to be determined on a case-by-case basis based on interest and availability. - The fellow will also be expected to assist in clinical evaluations as part of ongoing clinical trials.